MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-for-absolute-beginners.md

 ## Examine your assumptions

-Before you investigate a bug or an error, think of the assumptions that made you expect a certain result.
+Before you investigate a bug or an error, think of the assumptions that made you expect a good result.
 This may be a long list, so here are a couple of examples.

-* An API that you're using doesn't do what you think it does.
+* You are using the right API.
+An API that you're using might not do what you think it does.
 (After you examine the API call in the debugger, fixing it may require a trip to the documentation for the API.)

-* You used the right API, but didn't use it in the right way.
+* You are using an API correctly.
+Maybe you used the right API, but didn't use it in the right way.

 * Your code doesn't have any typos.

 * You made a change to your code and assumed it is unrelated to the problem that you're seeing.

-* You made a change to your environment (such as updating a tool or library) and assumed it is unrelated to the problem that you're seeing.
+* You experienced a change in your environment (such as a tool or library update) and assumed it is unrelated to the problem that you're seeing.

 * You expected an object or variable to store a certain value (or a certain type of value), but it doesn't.

+* I understand this code well enough to debug it.
+It is often more difficult to debug someone else's code.
+You might need to spend time learning what the code does before you can debug it.

 ## If you didn't get an exception, step through your code to find where the problem occurred

 You want to use the debugger to find the exact place where the problem occurred.
-Before you start, do your best to narrow down the problem to a specific region of code, then set a breakpoint, start the debugger, and examine the code in the debugger while running the app.
+Before you start, do your best to narrow down the problem to a specific region of code, then set a breakpoint where that code begins, start the debugger, and examine the code in the debugger while running the app.

 * Inspect variables and check whether they contain the type of values that they should contain.
 If you find a bad value, find out where the bad value was set (you might need to restart the debugger).